packwiz/packwiz-website/docs/reference/additional-options.md

 - `meta-folder-base` The base folder from which meta-folder will be resolved, defaulting to the current directory (so you can put all mods/etc in a subfolder while still using the default behaviour)
 - `no-internal-hashes` If this is set to true, packwiz will not generate hashes of local files, to prevent merge conflicts and inconsistent hashes when using git/etc.
 	- `packwiz refresh --build` can be used in this mode to generate internal hashes for distributing the pack with [packwiz-installer]
+- `datapack-folder` The folder in which datapacks are to be added; specific to the datapack loader mod you use, and must be set to add datapacks (that are not bundled as mods)